stephenkridel/robot-controller/README.md

 3) The serial data character that runs the motor forward.
 4) The serial data character that runs the motor backward.
 5) The serial data character that stops the motor.

+*If you have questions, open an issue and I'll get back to you*